The Myth Of Dollar Cost Averaging

 "According to folklore, an aerodynamic engineer used LOGIC to prove a Bumblebee can't fly."

 A Myth is a widely held but false belief.
 Myths arise and propagate because they seem to make logical sense.
 Many things make logical sense and are true.
-Myths are not true because they either 1) Use faulty logic, or 2) fail to adequately test their hypothesis against all the relevant factors.
+Myths are not true because they either 1) use faulty logic, or 2) fail to adequately test their hypothesis against all the relevant factors.

-I contend that the advantages of Dollar Cost Averaging (D.C.A.) are Mythical and am offering this article in support of that contention.
+I contend that the advantages of Dollar Cost Averaging (DCA) are Mythical and am offering this article in support of that contention.

-I suggest that proponents of DCA are using incomplete logical arguments ... just as the fabled Bumble Bee engineer did.
+I suggest that proponents of DCA are using incomplete logical arguments... just as the fabled Bumble Bee engineer did.

 I am well aware that the belief in DCA as a beneficial investing technique is so ubiquitous and ingrained that the overwhelming majority of readers, at this point in the article, will be uttering to themselves "this author is crazy, let me move on".

-So, in the hope that curiosity will keep these readers engaged I offer this tidbit ....
+So, in the hope that curiosity will keep these readers engaged I offer this tidbit...
 Most every serious study conducted over the last 30 years has concluded that DCA is sub-optimal investing.
 DCA has been shown to be no more advantageous than Random Investing.

 In fact, this conclusion is so universal that the majority of studies now being conducted focus on WHY so many people hold this mistaken belief.

 It is my sense that DCA as an affirmative investing technique is widely held because it is simple to explain and seems to be correct.
-Human nature is such that people tend to challenge what seems like it doesn't make sense and accept story-lines that seem right ... without putting that story-line to the test.
+Human nature is such that people tend to challenge what seems like it doesn't make sense and accept storylines that seem right... without putting that storyline to the test.

 Before we get started, we need to erase some misconceptions about DCA.